BestTimesToVisit.com Logo

 Public Buses (Tiadhe)

 Tip:Check the Tiadhe website (tiadhe.com) for routes and schedules, as they can change.
-Buses can be infrequent on Sundays and public holidays, so plan accordingly.
-Always have small change ready for the driver, as they may not accept large bills.
-Don't expect Wi-Fi on board; download offline maps.
-Travelers often underestimate the time it takes between stops, so allow ample buffer time.
+Buses can be infrequent, especially on Sundays and public holidays, so plan accordingly.
+Drivers often don't carry much change, so it's best to have smaller denominations for your fare.
+Don't expect Wi-Fi on board.

 Taxis

-Readily available in towns and tourist resorts, taxis are a convenient option for shorter distances or when public transport isn't feasible.
-They are metered, providing a predictable cost for point-to-point journeys.
+Available in most towns and at the airport, taxis offer a convenient door-to-door service, especially for shorter distances or when public transport isn't feasible.
+They are a good option for groups or if you have heavy luggage.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.